open-contracting/standard-development-handbook/docs/systems/servers.md

 These are then redirected by Apache (search for `switcher` in the config files).
 To do so, Apache needs to know which branches exist, which are indicated using the Salt variables `live_versions` and `infrastructure_live_versions`.

+### Redirects to extension website

+With the release of 1.1.4, extensions are moved to a new website.

+Old pages are redirected by Apache (search for `extensions.open-contracting.org` in the config files).
+To do so, Apache needs to know which languages are used, which are indicated using the Salt variables `langs` and `langs_ppp`.

 ## Data Review Tool

 * `cove-live-ocds`: hosts the [production version](http://standard.open-contracting.org/review/).